Best credit cards for Uber and Lyft

 Although these funds are applied directly to your Uber rides each month when you connect your credit card to your account, you should remember that your Uber credits won’t roll over month-to-month.
 Which means you’ll need to be a regular Uber user to take full advantage.
 You’ll also earn just 1x Membership Rewards for Uber rides and regular non-bonus purchases made with this card.
 This is a small price to pay to qualify for up to $200 in Uber credits each year, but it’s still worth noting.

 This card does have a pricey annual fee, but you’ll get other perks like airport lounge membership, a $200 airline fee credit for a select airline each year and up to $100 credit toward Global Entry or TSA Precheck.
-When you add in the welcome bonus and ongoing rewards you can earn, justifying the annual fee can be a breeze if you’re someone who travels a lot.
+When you add in the welcome offer and ongoing rewards you can earn, justifying the annual fee can be a breeze if you’re someone who travels a lot.

 American Express® Gold Card